Alternatives to Windows Mobile Device Center

 An inserted MicroSDHC card in the handheld may be directly accessed from a desktop computer through the USB Client port on the handheld by enabling it on the handheld under Start > Settings > Connections > USB to PC icon > "SD Card - Use as external drive (Mass Storage)".

 File Explorer in Windows Mobile provides a Bluetooth file transfer (OBEX/OPP) function.
 When you tap and hold on a file, you can then tap on the Send option in the menu that appears.
 The Bluetooth on a receiving computer must be set to be visible and able to receive files.
+Or you could install a tool such as MBarvian Bluetooth Explorer for Bluetooth FTP transfer.

 Further details and additional options may be provided in the product manual or by contacting email@example.com.